Bio-Tech Industry Careers

 Examples of Successful Women Scientist Entrepreneurs

-Inspiration from Successful Women Entrepreneurs
+Inspiration from Successful Women and Minority Entrepreneurs In Life Sciences

-Case Examples of Successful Women Entrepreneurs
+Examples of Successful Women Entrepreneurs in Life Sciences

 - The Next Generation of Women Founders and Entrepreneurs in Biotechnology Is Ready to Disrupt the Biohealth Industry –Describes 6 women from the capital biohealth industry featured in this 2019 article in BioBuzz by Steven Surdez for “building innovative biohealth companies.”